UMM-CSci-3601/intro-to-git/README.md

 a team of developers to work together on a project, helping manage collaboration and change.
 We're going to use three related tools:

-* `git` is the fundamental program (developed to help manage the Linux operating system codebase) that underlies the next two tools.
+* `git` is the fundamental program (originally developed to help manage the Linux operating system codebase) that underlies the next two tools.
 It organizes projects into _repositories_, which are collections of files and histories of all the changes ever made to that project.
 It is a command